 There are no course prerequisites for the CBID MSE program, and prior work experience or a background in engineering are not prerequisites either.

-The deadline to submit an application to the CBID MSE program is December 31st.
-Due to the tight timeline of the admissions process and the early program start date in late May, CBID usually does not extend the deadline.
-Upon request, and with sufficient reason, CBID might be able to extend the deadline by one week.
+The deadline to submit an application to the CBID MSE program is January 7, 2024st.
+Due to the tight timeline of the admissions process and the early program start date in late May, CBID does not extend the deadline.

 Typically, CBID does not accept deferrals.
 For applicants who wish to defer, we suggest they reapply during the next cycle the following year.

 The enrollment process begins once the offer has been accepted by the student.
 This can take several weeks to complete.
 Most details, including your Johns Hopkins student account and insurance information, will be sent to you once you are an “enrolled student.”

 |Living Expenses, Food (off campus)||$2,609||$3,914||$3,914|

 |Misc.
 Personal Expenses||$409||$613||$613|